Jewel Akens was a one-shot artist who had a very popular song in the mid-60's.

 Jewel Akens was in demand.
 He released a similar record, Georgie Porgie, which did not sell nearly as well.
 Akens appeared on music entertainment shows on television such as Shindig, Hullaballo, and American Bandstand.
 He also toured regularly with Dick Clark's Caravan of Stars.

-Akens has toured regularly since 1965 and includes a tribute to his mentor, the late Sam Cooke, in most of his shows.
+Akens toured regularly since 1965 and included a tribute to his mentor, the late Sam Cooke, in most of his shows.

 Let me tell ya 'bout the birds and the bees